"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 "This is personal for Jill and me, it's personal for many of you in this room.
 Our goal is to double the rate of progress, to make a decade's worth of advances in cancer prevention, diagnosis, treatment and care in five years."

-This seamless integration of personal experience with public policy represented the Type 2's natural approach to leadership—drawing on lived experience to inform systems of care.
+This seamless integration of personal experience with public policy reflects the Type 2 approach to leadership: drawing on lived experience to inform systems of care.
+And now, facing his own cancer battle, Biden's commitment to the Moonshot takes on even deeper personal significance.

 Empathy as Political Force: Redefining Leadership

-Perhaps Biden's most significant legacy will be his role in demonstrating that emotional intelligence and empathic connection can be central rather than peripheral qualities in political leadership.
+Biden's legacy includes a clear argument: emotional intelligence and empathic connection can be central rather than peripheral qualities in political leadership.

-In an era often dominated by performative toughness and ideological purity tests, Biden's Helper approach offered an alternative model—one that valued bridge-building over base mobilization, personal connection over partisan advantage, and healing over winning at all costs.
+Performative toughness and ideological purity tests dominated the era around him.
+Biden's Helper approach offered an alternative model: bridge-building over base mobilization, personal connection over partisan advantage, and healing over winning at all costs.

-Joe Biden's journey from a young senator sworn in at his sons' hospital bedside to the oldest president in American history—and his decision to step aside when he believed it served the greater good—offers a compelling portrait of Enneagram Type 2 leadership across an entire lifetime.
+Joe Biden's journey, from a young senator sworn in at his sons' hospital bedside to the oldest president in American history, and now to a post-presidency marked by continued service despite serious illness, offers a compelling portrait of Enneagram Type 2 leadership across an entire lifetime.

 As Biden himself has often said: